johan-st/jst.dev/README.md

 - This is a far future maybe.
 Might be a good way to learn gRPC.
 - Considering using this behind the scenes for the API and ssh applications.

+# auth

+- I will start with a simplistic auth server for just me.
+I will use it to learn about authentication and authorization.
+- i will set this up as a microservice and use it for the other services.